agneym/playground/README.md

 ## Applications

 1. Add to static blogs to present your HTML, CSS or JavaScript code.
 1. Allow users to change the code and see the output in real time.
-This could be big in educational articles and so.

 ## API